JoA-MoS/JoA-MoS.github.io/_posts/2017-10-04-hosting-angular-app-on-gh-project-page-in-6-steps.md

 ---
 layout: post
-title:  "Hosting Angular app on github project page in 6 steps"
+title:  "Hosting an Angular app on github project page in 6 steps"
 author: JoA-MoS
 ---